storopoli/flakes/README.md

 Nix is superior in every way.
 It is fast as fuck,
 and it is 100% reproducible.
-Migrating to new hardware or rebuilding old hardware after a wipe is
+Migrating to new hardware or rebuilding old hardware after a wipe is a breeze.

 ## Features